DRUMS OF AUTUMN, © 1997 by Diana Gabaldon

 Desi was always up to something.
 And, of course, we were always there to tell someone about it, because he was so hilarious!
 And he was in his ABSOLUTE GLORY when you told the story while he was sitting right there.
 Anyway, the night he died, many of his cousins and aunts and uncles came over to our house.
 It was classic that night, everyone sitting around talking about Desi.
 We all agreed that at that moment he was no doubt in his glory, listening, and just loving the stories.

-Typical Desi, the Adventurous: Only he could die on a remote island in Thailand, be cremated in Bangkok, have a memorial service in Vancouver, and have his ashes spread over the buffalo lands in southern Alberta, in a private ceremony attended by native Indians.
+Typical Desi, the Adventurous: Only he could die on a remote island in Thailand, be cremated in Bangkok, have a memorial service in Vancouver, and have his ashes spread over the buffalo lands in southern Alberta, in a private ceremony presided over by a First Nations elder.
 I'm sure he's trying to figure out how he can top himself next.... ~ Judie